ambreenraheem/PythonEdge_Pro_online_course/01-class_python/syntax_comment_variables.md

 print("My CNIC number is ", cnic_number)
 ```

-**OUTPUT EX: 01**
+**OUTPUT EX: 01**\
-My name is Ambreen Abdul Raheem
+My name is Ambreen Abdul Raheem\
-I am  40 years old.
+I am  40 years old\
-I teach an online Python course, and the course name is  PythonEdge_Pro
+I teach an online Python course, and the course name is  PythonEdge_Pro\
-I live in Pakistan, and my city's name is Karachi
+I live in Pakistan, and my city's name is Karachi\
-My CNIC number is  124 421 7897 0
+My CNIC number is  124 421 7897 0\

 **Exercise: 02, for Practice:**
 ```